-The HARICA PKI has the ability to operate continuously using backups of all systems/subsystems in a location outside the main premises of the HARICA servers according to a business continuity plan.
+HARICA has a plan to operate continuously using backups of all Certificate Systems in a location outside the main premises of HARICA servers per a business continuity plan.

 Following a disaster, appropriate measures should be taken to avoid repetition.

 5.8 Certification Authority or Registration Authority termination